Nesousx/nesatmo/README.md

 Nesatmo will allow you to store Netatmo Weather station metrics in any InfluxDB server.

+### IMPORTANT, please read!

+As of June 22nd 2022, I noticed an issue.
+The way the API works changed, and there is a space added by Netatmo after the station's name field.
+So, in order to make works, you need to add a backslash after your station's name on Netatmo site, ie. your station was called : "NesoWeath", it has to be renammed to "Nesoweath\".

+I'll see if I can get a proper fix working!

 ### How does it works?

 It pulls data from the Netatmo API using PHP ;